-During my four days in Juneau I straddled the line between blatant tourist and local – visiting a couple of popular sights as well as spending a lot of downtime in the various cafes dotted around town.
+During my four days in Juneau, I straddled the line between blatant tourist and local – visiting a couple of popular sights as well as spending a lot of downtime in the various cafes dotted around town.

 I even spent a couple of afternoons reading in the library while it bucketed down outside.
 Looking out onto the slopes of Mount Juneau with various waterfalls in sight, I have never been to a library with such amazing views.

-The super cheesy Red Dog Saloon with its over the top Wild West decor was a fun place to have lunch and the food was surprisingly good.
-There was a guy playing old time tunes on the piano and the atmosphere was frenetic.
+The super cheesy Red Dog Saloon with its over-the-top Wild West decor was a fun place to have lunch and the food was surprisingly good.
+There was a guy playing old-time tunes on the piano and the atmosphere was frenetic.

-Rainbow Foods was my favourite spot for a cheap lunch.
+Rainbow Foods was my favorite spot for a cheap lunch.
 This organic food supermarket had amazing freshly made pizza slices and a hot and cold salad buffet where you could get a healthy and filling meal for cheap.

-It was the exact opposite of the Red Dog Saloon with a very chilled out vibe but I enjoyed them both for different reasons.
+It was the exact opposite of the Red Dog Saloon with a very chilled-out vibe but I enjoyed them both for different reasons.